LiamProsser77/HeofonGlobalSearch/README.md

 - 🇬🇧 United Kingdom
 - 🇰🇷 South Korea
 - 🇯🇵 Japan
 - 🇨🇦 Canada

 We are continuously expanding and working to make Heofon accessible worldwide.
+Next goal for users in: 🇩🇰 Denmark